ChiaraGaldi/2D-Malafide/README.md

         │   ├── FaceShifter
         │		...
 ```

+The structure of the ./data. folder will be:

 ## References
 <span id="ff">[1]</span> Andreas Rossler, Davide Cozzolino,Luisa Verdoliva, Christian Riess, Justus Thies and Matthias Niessner, FaceForensics++: Learning to Detect Manipulated Facial Images, International Conference on Computer Vision (ICCV), 2019